Intelligence is Ignoring Things that Don’t Matter

 Sometimes it can be especially difficult to ignore the hurt that someone close to us has caused.
 For our own sake, we need to learn to let it go.

 Winston Churchill said that no one can reach their destiny if they spend their days throwing stones at every dog that barks at them.
-Sometimes, ignoring things you can’t change is an intelligent way to move on and put aside the things that just aren’t worth it.
+Sometimes, by ignoring things you can’t change is an intelligent way to move on and put aside the things that just aren’t worthwhile.

-Now… how do we know what’s “worth it” and what’s not?
-This is something that each of us should appreciate because every situation is unique and personal.
+Now… how do we know what’s “worthwhile” and what’s not?
+This is something that each of us should appreciate because every situation in life is unique and personal.

 For some, it will be criticism and negative people.
 Others may struggle with letting go of personal fears and limiting beliefs.

-Today, we’d like to invite you to reflect on this important topic concerning personal growth: knowing when to confront and let go of the things that keep us from moving on.
+Today, we’d like to invite you to reflect on this important topic concerning personal growth: knowing when to confront and letting go of the things that keep us from moving on.